ipabz/ebook_classifier/README.md

 # Dependencies

-This is application is using XPDF to extract text and meta data.
+This application is using XPDF to extract text and meta data.
 So you need to have XPDF installed on your server or on your development environment.
 Please follow the instructions on the <a href="http://www.foolabs.com/xpdf/download.html">XPDF Website</a>.

 # Installation